dwojciec/debugging-lab-summit-2019/instructions/kiali.md

 ![Kiali - 4xx]({% image_path kiali-4xx.png %}){:width="300px"}

-Please open the Javascript Console from your browser, and you will find a 404 error when calling the `gateway/api/cart` API.
+Open the Javascript Console from your browser, and you will find a 404 error when calling the `gateway/api/cart` API.

 ![Gateway Error]({% image_path gateway-cart-missing.png %}){:width="700px"}

-Indeed, when you check the APIs exposed by the gateway, you cannot find any `/api/cart` one.
+Indeed, when you check the APIs exposed by the gateway, you cannot find any `/api/cart/id-*` one.

 Let's fix it!!